docarray/docarray/docs/data_types/image/image.md

 First, let's define our class `MyImage`, which extends [`BaseDoc`][docarray.base_doc.doc.BaseDoc] and has an `url` attribute of type [`ImageUrl`][docarray.typing.url.ImageUrl], as well as an optional `tensor` attribute of type [`ImageTensor`](../../../../api_references/typing/tensor/image).

-Next, let's instantiate a `MyImage` object with a local or remote url.
+Next, let's instantiate a `MyImage` object with a local or remote URL.

 ```python
 from docarray.typing import ImageTensor, ImageUrl